Efficient Tomography of Non-Interacting Fermion States: Connections to Quantum State Tomography

 \section{Connections to Quantum State Tomography}

-Although physically different, our problem is closely related to the quantum state tomography problem. \ In our problem, applying a unitary $V$ to $\ket{\Psi}$ maps $K$ to $V K V^\dagger$, where $K$ is an unknown Hermitian matrix that we want to learn. \ In quantum state tomography, we also want to recover an unknown Hermitian matrix, namely a $d$-dimensional mixed state $\rho \in \C^{d \times d}$, and applying a quantum circuit $V$ to $\rho$ maps $\rho$ to $V \rho V^\dagger$. \ Therefore \Cref{learning-algorithm} can also be viewed as a state tomography algorithm: measure copies of $\rho$ in the $O(d)$ measurement bases obtained by choosing perfect matchings that cover all $(i,j)$ pairs and output the resulting matrix $\hat{\rho}$. \ The algorithm requires $O(d \log(1/\delta)/\gamma^2)$ copies and $O(d^2 \log(1/\delta)/\gamma^2)$ time.
+Although physically different, our problem is closely related to the quantum state tomography problem. \ In quantum state tomography, we want to recover an unknown Hermitian matrix, namely a $d$-dimensional mixed state $\rho \in \C^{d \times d}$, and applying a quantum circuit $V$ to $\rho$ maps $\rho$ to $V \rho V^\dagger$. \ In our problem, applying a unitary $V$ to $\ket{\Psi}$ maps $K$ to $V K V^\dagger$, where $K$ is an unknown Hermitian matrix, and our algorithm is able to recover the entries of $K$ to within $\gamma$ in magnitude. \ Therefore, our algorithm can also be viewed as a state tomography algorithm: measure copies of $\rho$ in the $O(d)$ measurement bases obtained by choosing perfect matchings that cover all $(i,j)$ pairs and output the resulting matrix $\hat{\rho}$ (skipping the last few steps of the algorithm that involve computing an eigendecomposition). \ As before, the algorithm requires $O(d \log(1/\delta)/\gamma^2)$ copies and $O(d^2 \log(1/\delta)/\gamma^2)$ time.

-The error analysis is slightly different than for learning a fermionic distribution.
-For the state tomography problem, we want the output matrix $\hat{\rho}$ to be close to $\rho$ in trace distance. \ Recall that the entries of the error matrix $\hat{\rho} - \rho$ will have magnitude at most $\gamma$. \ Therefore, by \cref{fact:eig}, all the eigenvalues of $\hat{\rho} - \rho$ will have magnitude at most $\sqrt{d} \gamma$. \ Hence the trace distance between $\hat{\rho}$ and $\rho$ is
+The error analysis is slightly different than for learning a fermionic state. \ For the state tomography problem, we want the output matrix $\hat{\rho}$ to be close to $\rho$ in trace distance, which is proportional to $\norm{\hat{\rho} - \rho}_1$, whereas, for fermionic tomography, our trace distance upper bound is proportional to $\norm{\hat{K} - K}_2$ (see \cref{thm:kernel-matrix-suffices}). \ Hence, to analyze the performance of our algorithm for state tomography, we must upper bound $\norm{\hat{\rho} - \rho}_1$.